dustlang/cargo/src/doc/src/reference/unstable.md

 in the environment.
 This behavior can be changed by setting the `force` flag.

-Setting the `relative` flag evaluates the value as a config-relative path that is relative to the parent directory of the `.cargo` directory that contains the `config.toml` file.
+Setting the `relative` flag evaluates the value as a config-relative path that is relative to the parent directory of the `.payload` directory that contains the `config.toml` file.
 The value of the environment variable will be the full absolute path.